Doors (The Bear): Filming

-Filming

 In March 2024, scenes depicting the cast filming a funeral leaked to the Internet, with fans speculating that they would attend Marcus' mother's funeral.
 Jeremy Allen White considered the leak "a bummer", commenting "It was very difficult to pretend that moment could have been something else that was photographed.
 We had to learn how to be a bit more careful, and I think our production acted accordingly."

-The church scenes were filmed at St. Mary's Catholic Church on Lake Street in Evanston, Illinois.

 Sound editing

 According to supervising sound editor Steve Giammaria the episode begins at the funeral for Marcus' late mother, Angela Brooks, with a rather loud silence, which is unusual for the show.
 However, according to Giammaria, "There's a real depth to this quiet; there's a lot actually happening.
 There are layers of benches creaking and people coughing and all of this stuff to give it that feeling of being in a church at a funeral—something, unfortunately, that people are familiar with.
 So it's just sitting in that silence and that heaviness."

 The head of The Bear's sound recording department, Scott D. Smith, wrote in 2025 that "Doors" was the "most problematic" episode of the otherwise relatively quiet season three, due to "frequent overlapping dialogue" combined with the noises resulting from "dishes stacked up in the sink, orders gone wrong, someone's hand being cut with a utility knife, shouting matches, and physical altercations."